 When you come, please come in through the Main Entrance.
 That entrance has glass doors with a big WELCOME sign over them.
-If you are dropping off children newborn — 5th grade, you can enter through our side entrance.
-There will be a yard sign directing you into our children's wing, and volunteers will be waiting to greet you and your children.
+If you are dropping off children newborn-two (Littles), you can enter our side entrance.
+Littles can be dropped off 10 minutes before the service begins.

 What else can you expect...